Curist Levocetirizine Dihydrochloride 5 mg FAQ

 The generic name for Xyzal is Levocetirizine Dihydrochloride.

 Xyzal, a brand name medication, has levocetirizine dihydrochloride as it’s active ingredient.
 Generic versions of Xyzal contain the same medication (levocetirizine dihydrochloride) in the same 5 mg strength as the brand name Xyzal.
+For instance, Curist Levocetirizine is a generic for Xyzal Allergy 24 HR with the same strength levocetirizine 5 mg.

 The FDA explains that “a generic medicine works in the same way and provides the same clinical benefit as its brand-name version.”
 In other words, Xyzal and the generic of Xyzal have the identical active ingredient, dosage, strength, and quality.

-Is Xyzal available OTC without a prescription?
+Is Curist Levocetirizine available OTC without a prescription?

 Xyzal vs Zyrtec (levocetirizine vs cetirizine)